matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **3. Your enterprise has an online expense reporting application.
 Employees must be able to access the application without having to log into the corporate VPN.
 How can you enable this type of access?**

-- You can use Cloud Identity-Aware Proxy to provide application-level access.
+- You can use Cloud Identity-Aware Proxy (IAP) to provide application-level access.

 **4. Your photo-sharing application requires user login.
 You don't want to build a custom user authentication system that stores usernames and passwords.
 What is the best way to authenticate your users?**